StyraInc/regal/docs/rules/bugs/leaked-internal-reference.md

 ## Exceptions

-In test files and packages, it can be useful to reference internal rules and functions to ensure good test coverage.
-If you want to run this rule for test files too, you can set `include-test-files: true` in the configuration for this rule.
+This rule is not enabled by default for test files.
+In tests, it can be useful to reference internal rules and functions to achieve good test coverage, which would be a violation of this rule.
+If you want to run this rule for tests too, you can set `include-test-files: true` in the configuration for this rule in your Regal config file.

 ## Configuration Options